Augment This! How AR is Changing PCB Design

 Secondly, he labels a non-distracted workflow as being hugely beneficial.
 Beings that Imagination Technologies is in the business of semiconductor design, Harold touches on their level of design stating, “People forget how finely detailed some of the work we do is.”
 With the amount of detail that is consistently required in most levels of PCB design, imagine having a virtual set of instructions always in view, never having to flip back and forth between pages.

-Perhaps you could flip between layers in a multilayered board, highlighting the areas that you are focused on.
+Perhaps you could flip between layers in a multilayered PCB, highlighting the areas that you are focused on.
 Whatever the problem, there could very easily exist a solution in the form of AR.
 Harold concludes by suggesting that an AR system mixed with some AI design application could result in a highly optimized board by synergistically pairing the efforts of an engineer’s intuition with the visual design assistance of AI.
-What a world we live.

 What About Software?